 A key consideration for any probe station is the chuck material.
 Most importantly, these chucks should be conductive, durable and level.
 Most chucks are made from steel, or sometimes aluminum.

 The most common type of probe station chucks are vacuum-compatible.
 Vacuum chucks can be connected to a standard vacuum pump, which holds the sample in place during measurement.
 These vacuum chucks often have indented rings of varying sizes allowing you to define different vacuum areas.
-The design of your stage will determine the size of substrate you can fix in place using your vacuum plate.
+This stage design will determine the size of substrate you can fix in place.

 Probe station vacuum chuck